 - Have your name removed from telephone and direct mail marketing lists.

 The Code demonstrates that CMA members have a commitment to ethical guidelines as a key part of their business operations.
 The Association regularly monitors the marketplace to ensure that its Code keeps pace with new marketing practices and technologies.
 Each year CMA members must sign a commitment to follow the Code.

 Special considerations for children and teenagers

 Interactive technology has provided children and teenagers with new opportunities for learning, communicating, playing and shopping.

 Parents, children and teenagers should be aware that the Internet has joined television, print and other media as an important component of today's marketing campaigns, which are increasingly focused on using consumer information to build individual relationships.

-CMA's Code of Ethics and Standards of Practice sets out specific guidelines for members who market to younger audiences.
+CMA's Code sets out specific guidelines for members who market to younger audiences.
 These directives better guide CMA members and the greater marketing community in protecting and respecting the interests of children and teenagers.